 In future blog posts …

-Getting to ‘no’ – how to build better products through disagreement
+Getting to ‘no’ – building better products

 Quite often it’s a team’s culture that makes the difference between delivering a good product and a great product.

 In his excellent book, Work Rules!, Laszlo Bock talks about whole digital …

 Culture eats strategy – what’s your team eating?

 We can think of culture as like the software for a team.
 It is the way in which the team has been programmed to see itself and how it sees …Read more